 In column B you can sign yes or not if the enlisted competencies are met in your VTS;

 In column C there are specific activities related to the competencies indicated in column A .

+In column D you can sign yes or not if the enlisted activities are met in your VTS

 For any area (Managerial, operational, communicational) you can add OTHER competencies and activities.